Medicare Premiums for 2021

 - Most people get Part A automatically when they turn age 65.
-They don’t have to pay a monthly payment called a premium for Part A because they or a spouse paid Medicare taxes while they were working
+They do not have to pay a monthly payment called a premium for Part A because they or a spouse paid Medicare taxes while they were working.

 For each benefit period you pay:

-- $0 for the first 60 days of each benefit period after the $1,408deductible is met.
+- $0 for the first 60 days of each benefit period after the $1,484 deductible is met.

 Skilled Nursing Facility Coinsurance